objectified/selmon/README.md

   the plugin's expectations.
 For example, you could change the text 'selenium' in the text verification statement to something that is unlikely to occur, for example: 'seleniummm'.
 Now let us look at the code.

-As you can see, the newly created class inherits from the Plugin class in selmon.nagios.plugin, which takes care of most things Nagios for us.
+As you can see, the newly created class inherits from the Plugin class in the selmon.nagios.plugin module, which takes care of most things Nagios for us.
 The only thing left for us to do, is override its run() method and define the actual work for the plugin we want to create.
-Within this run() method, we can get a reference to the underlying Selenium Driver object (self.get_driver()), which we can then use to write regular Selenium Webdriver code.
+Within this run() method, we can get a reference to the underlying Selenium Driver object (self.driver), which we can then use to write regular Selenium Webdriver code.
 In fact, we could just write Webdriver code in the run() method and be done with it.
 But that's not all we want in a monitoring context.
 Selenium is primarily used for functional web application testing, and for monitoring we probably have a few additional goals, mostly centered around benchmarking response times and testing for certain conditions on which we will want to base the